Table of Contents

 As early as 2017, 60% of airlines reported instances of loyalty program fraud, and the trend has only grown since then.
 The success of these schemes has caused hospitality fraud to persist even after pandemic-related travel restrictions have lifted, with organized fraud rings and online marketplaces providing easy opportunities for fraudsters to buy and sell reward points online.
 Recent statistics on airline fraud show it accounts for 46% of fraudulent transactions.

-Our Security Research Team found numerous examples of loyalty points fraud on the Internet where miles and points can be sold, as shown below.
+When researching fraud tools and marketplaces on the dark web, the Transmit Security Research Lab found numerous examples of loyalty points fraud on the Internet where miles and points can be sold, as shown below.

 Darkweb example of ad selling loyalty points on an online marketplace